 Off-Campus Contact

 Name: Relationship to Owner:

 Phone: Email:

 Signature:

-This emergency contact information will be shared w rith:
+This emergency contact information may be sl hared with:

-Housing and Residence Life

-Campus SafetyStudent Health Center
+Housing and Residence LifeCampus SafetyStudent Health Center

-After this page is received by Disability Services, our their contact information.
-In the event contact information reach out to our office to update information.
-If the College may seek alternative arrangements to place Handler's expense. nation for these individual's changes, please be sure
+their contact information.
+In the event contact reach out to our office to update the information. es, our staff will reach out to the individuals listed to verify t information for this individual changes, please be sure to dion.
+If the individual(s) above are not able to be reached the place the animal in the care of a professional agency at the

 Signature of Staff Verification: Date: